Determinantal Point Processes in the Flat Limit: The flat limit of fixed-size and varying-size L-ensembles: two general theorems

 Then, the limiting distribution of $\Xe \sim |DPP|_m(\bL_\varepsilon)$ is:

 where $\bar{\bW}\in\mathbb{R}^{\HH_{k,d}\times \HH_{k,d}}$ is the Schur complement:

 \item for all $m > \PP_{r-1,d}$, the limiting distribution of $\Xe \sim |DPP|_m(\bL_\varepsilon)$ is:

 \end{enumerate} \end{theorem} \begin{proof} In the following, $\bL_{\varepsilon,\X}$ stands for the matrix $\bL_{\varepsilon}$ reduced to its lines and columns indexed by $\X$.
-We start by showing the proof for the univariate case (as it is easier to read), before giving the general proof for the multivarate case.\\
+Below is the proof for the univariate case.
+The proof for the multivariate case is in the same spirit, only more complicated: it can be found in Appendix\ref{appA}.\\